 BREATHING EXERCISES Do several minutes of deep breathing exercises soon after waking up in the morning, and before retiring in the evening, and several times during your day.
 Deep diaphragm breaths are very, energizing and rejuvenating.
 My e-book, Four Steps to Overcoming Multiple Sclerosis, contains an extensive guide to breathing exercises.

 SPEND TIME OUTSIDE EVERY DAY If possible, weather and temperature permitting, spend a minimum of 30 minutes outside every day in indirect sunlight/daylight.
 Even on a cloudy day your skin converts sunlight/daylight into Hormonal Vitamin D, which supports and normalizes the immune system.

 DAILY EXERCISE Get at least 30 minutes each day of gentle exercise, avoiding overheating your body.
 If you are sweating, your body is overheated and that weakens the person with MS. (In the early stages of MS this may not be a problem.)
 Walking, swimming, bike riding, CardioGlide, Yoga, Tai Chi/Qi Gong, etc.; all are recommended.
 It is not so important what exercise you choose, but that you choose something and be consistent with it.
 If one has limited mobility, the best exercises are swimming (or pool exercises) and gentle stretching.
 Your muscles are designed to be used, and when they are not used they "talk" to us in the form of increased weakness, discomfort, pain, and spasticity.
 Gentle stretching is the best natural way to alleviate muscle discomfort.
-I highly recommend Yoga for MS by Shoosh Crotzer, Tai Chi for Seniors by Mark Johnson, and Gentle Fitness by Catherine MacRae.
+I highly recommend Yoga for MS by Shoosh Crotzer, Tai Chi for Seniors by Mark Johnson.
 I have used these programs for years, and at least 5 days each week I workout with two of these routines.
 Check out these recommended exercise programs here.